burrt/compsci-docs/_v1/gradle-notes.md

 1. `dependsOn` - will be run after task T, doesn't handle circular dependencies
 2. `mustRunAfter` - will detect and fail on circular dependencies
 3. `shouldRunAfter` - doesn't handle circular dependencies
-4. `finalizedBy` - invered dependency
+4. `finalizedBy` - inverted dependency

 Order of concurrent task execution is random.